owenvoke/quoter-zsh/README.md

 **Changing the default quote bank**

-To change the quote bank, set the `QUOTE_BANK` variable before loading the plugin.
+To change the quote bank, set the `QUOTER_BANK` variable before loading the plugin.

 ```bash
 export QUOTER_BANK=custom